Thiago099/three-gizmo/readme.md

 import { gizmo } from "three-gizmo";
 helper = gizmo(camera, renderer)
 ```
-To choose which type of transformation you can use
+To choose which type of transformation is active you can call these functions
 ```js
 helper.move()
 helper.rotate()